SietseAchterop/RtcNoordApp/README.md

 ### Crew Profile

 A number of plots to compare rowers in a crew.
+The most important plot is the angle versus force plot, X and Y.
+The black curve is a reference curve.
 The tumble wheel can be used to select the piece to look at, or the average can be used

 ![Eerste](appdocs/CrewProfile.png)